-There may be circumstances in which you need permission to access your neighbours land or vice versa, for instance to carry out building works or repairs/improvements to the property.
+There may be circumstances in which you need permission to access your neighbour’s land or vice versa, for example, to carry out building works or repairs/improvements to the property.
 Difficulties can also arise between neighbours when one already has right of access/way over a particular part of his neighbour’s property, but may be abusing that right.

 We are here to take the heat out of these difficult situations and to provide you with legal and practical solutions to help resolve what can become protracted, difficult and expensive disputes.

 Unlike many other disputes, neighbour disputes are often not about money.
 You may simply want to prevent your neighbour from doing something or, in the alternative, want to make them do something.
 This could range from telling your neighbour not to block up the drainpipe, not to build an extension or that they must pay half the cost of repairs to a fence or driveway.
 In these circumstances, you can obtain an injunction from the Court.

 Court is always a last resort.
 We would encourage all clients to consider alternative methods of resolving a dispute with their neighbour; through mediation, for example.
 Mediation usually costs less than litigation and allows the parties, not the Court, to make decisions affecting their future.
 It promotes positive relationships by reducing conflict.

 In order for us to direct your enquiry to the right person at TWM Solicitors, we need to know a little more about you and what are you looking for.